rept0id/monty-hall-problem/README.md

 ## Multiprocessing

-This implementation uses **OpenMP** to parallelize the "games" in the simulation, resulting in high performance.
+This implementation uses **OpenMP** to parallelize the "games" in the simulation, resulting in better performance.